spaceship-prompt/spaceship-prompt/README.md

 # ⭐🚀 Spaceship ZSH

-> An [“Oh My ZSH!”](http://ohmyz.sh/) theme for Astronauts.
+> An [“Oh My ZSH!”][oh-my-zsh] theme for Astronauts.

-Spaceship is a minimalistic, powerful and extremely customizable [“Oh My ZSH!”](http://ohmyz.sh/) theme.
+Spaceship is a minimalistic, powerful and extremely customizable [“Oh My ZSH!”][oh-my-zsh] theme.
 It combines everything you may need for convenient work, without unnecessary complications, like a real spaceship.

 Currently it shows: